Cicero: Opposition to Mark Antony and death

+In April 43 BC, "diehard republicans" may have revived the ancient position of princeps senatus (leader of the senate) for Cicero.
+This position had been very prestigious until the constitutional reforms of Sulla in 82–80 BC, which removed most of its importance.

-Cicero and Antony now became the two leading men in Rome: Cicero as spokesman for the Senate; Antony as consul, leader of the Caesarian faction, and unofficial executor of Caesar's public will.
+On the other side, Antony was consul and leader of the Caesarian faction, and unofficial executor of Caesar's public will.
 Relations between the two were never friendly and worsened after Cicero claimed that Antony was taking liberties in interpreting Caesar's wishes and intentions.
 Octavian was Caesar's adopted son and heir.
 After he returned to Italy, Cicero began to play him against Antony.
 He praised Octavian, declaring he would not make the same mistakes as his father.
-He attacked Antony in a series of speeches he called the Philippics, after Demosthenes's denunciations of Philip II of Macedon.
-At the time Cicero's popularity as a public figure was unrivalled.
+He attacked Antony in a series of speeches he called the Philippics, named after Demosthenes's denunciations of Philip II of Macedon.
+At the time, Cicero's popularity as a public figure was unrivalled.

 Cicero supported Decimus Junius Brutus Albinus as governor of Cisalpine Gaul (Gallia Cisalpina) and urged the Senate to name Antony an enemy of the state.
 The speech of Lucius Piso, Caesar's father-in-law, delayed proceedings against Antony.
 Antony was later declared an enemy of the state when he refused to lift the siege of Mutina, which was in the hands of Decimus Brutus.
 Cicero's plan to drive out Antony failed.
 Antony and Octavian reconciled and allied with Lepidus to form the Second Triumvirate after the successive battles of Forum Gallorum and Mutina.
-The Triumvirate began proscribing their enemies and potential rivals immediately after legislating the alliance into official existence for a term of five years with consular imperium.
+The alliance came into official existence with the lex Titia, passed on 27 November 43 BC, which gave each triumvir a consular imperium for five years.
+The Triumvirate immediately began a proscription of their enemies, modeled after that of Sulla in 82 BC.
 Cicero and all of his contacts and supporters were numbered among the enemies of the state, even though Octavian argued for two days against Cicero being added to the list.

 Cicero was one of the most viciously and doggedly hunted among the proscribed.
 He was viewed with sympathy by a large segment of the public and many people refused to report that they had seen him.
 He was caught on 7 December 43 BC leaving his villa in Formiae in a litter heading to the seaside, where he hoped to embark on a ship destined for Macedonia.
 When his killers – Herennius (a Centurion) and Popilius (a Tribune) – arrived, Cicero's own slaves said they had not seen him, but he was given away by Philologus, a freedman of his brother Quintus Cicero.